 With summer in full swing, we hope you and your family are out enjoying the sunshine and great weather, but don’t forget to plan ahead to protect yourself from the damaging effects of UV rays.
-July is UV Safety Month, and for good reason – the summer sees a lot of outdoor activities in the sun, and it’s also the time of year when UV rays are stronger, which can put you at higher risk for skin and eye damage, a weakened immune system and skin cancer.
+Summer sees a lot of outdoor activities in the sun, and it’s also the time of year when UV rays are stronger, which can put you at higher risk for skin and eye damage, a weakened immune system and skin cancer.
 After experiencing a spinal cord injury or brain injury, sun safety can become even more essential with changes in skin integrity, heat sensation and physiological responses.

 As one of Craig’s three dedicated CWOCNs, Jon is responsible for maintaining the skin integrity of Craig’s patients and educating patients, families and staff on how to do that effectively and in a variety of situations.
 Skin safety at Craig starts with a head-to-toe assessment when patients first arrive at Craig and continues throughout the inpatient and outpatient experience with education that empowers patients and their families to take the appropriate precautions to continue protecting their skin.